-What are the requirements for providing organ transplants?
+What are the billing requirements for providing organ transplants?

-For details about the organ transplant program and bill please see the Physician Related Services/Healthcare Professional Services Medicaid Provider Guide.
+For details about the organ transplant program and billing see the Physician Related Services/Healthcare Professional Services Medicaid Provider Guide.

-Services performed in agency-approved centers of excellence (COE)
+Where is the list of agency-approved centers of excellence (COE)?